malaviya-parth/CN/06_TransportLayer/01_UDP/02_udp.md

 ## User Datagram Protocol
 - Is is a connectionless protocol, unreliable transport protocol.
-- If a process want to sned a small message and does not care about reliability, it can use UDP.
+- If a process want to send a small message and does not care about reliability, it can use UDP.
 - **Connectionless:** No need of connection establishment or connection release.
   - The packets are not numbered, they may be deleted or lost or may arrive out of sequence.
   - There is no acknowledgement either.